starknet-edu/starknet-cairo-101/README.md

 The workshop is a set of smart contracts deployed on Starknet Alpha on testnet.
 Each smart contract is an exercise/puzzle that outlines a feature of the Cairo Smart contract language.

 Completing the exercises will earn you points in the form of an [ERC20 token](contracts/token/TDERC20.cairo).
-The token may not have any monetary value, but it's a fun way to get you to complete the exercises.
+The token does not have any monetary value, but it's a fun way to get you to complete the exercises.

 Hope you have fun participating in this workshop!